Dealing with Anger

 Violation of Boundaries

-Norma’s story is a of violation of boundaries.
+Norma’s story is a violation of boundaries.
 Most people have a strong sense of physical and psychological boundaries, both of which are strongly influenced by the culture they are raised in.

-The more we understand about our own unique psychology, the more control we can exercise in making positive changes in our lives.
+The more we understand our unique psychology, the more control we can exercise in making positive changes in our lives.
 In this next section we discuss victim consciousness, and how holding onto anger and resentment creates this.